 Motor vehicle accidents pose a fatal threat and the potential for severe legal consequences.
 In the United States, more than 4,000 people die every year due to truck-related crashes.
 Every 12 minutes, a person dies in the US, and every 14 minutes, someone becomes disabled because of a traffic accident.
 Losing a child to a car accident is especially devastating to parents who only want to ensure their children’s future.

 Trucks are the leading cause of many of these crashes.
 Sixty-eight percent of truck collision victims are passengers of other vehicles like cars, buses, and bicycles.
 Auto accidents are inevitable; it can happen to you and your family anytime you’re on the road.
-If your family has been injured in a car accident, the best thing you can do is to seek justice by hiring a personal injury lawyer.
+If your family has been injured in a car accident, you can best seek justice by hiring a personal injury lawyer.

 A legal professional has the skills and knowledge to manage your car accident claim.
 Getting a lawyer on board gives you the time and energy to focus on the emotional and physical recovery of yourself and your children.
-An expert will gather evidence and put together a strategy for a winning claim.
+An expert will gather evidence and formulate a winning claim strategy.
 In other words, he/she can assist you in achieving justice and appropriate compensation.

-Find out more about the various ways you can protect your family from an accident and provide your family with the security and safety that they deserve.
+Find out more about how you can protect your family from an accident and provide them with the security and safety they deserve.